 For example, if the will states: “I give and bequeath my Mustang to my nephew, Johnny…”, and the car has a $5,000.00 lien against it at the decedent’s death, with no further specific direction to pay the lien in the will, Johnny would take the Mustang “subject to” the lien and would be obligated to pay the $5,000.00 lien if he wishes to retain possession.
 However, he has no personal liability on the note.
 The executor has no duty (or right) to satisfy the lien and deliver the Mustang free of the debt, However, under current law the estate remains liable on the note, and if nephew defaults the estate could ultimately have to pay the debt.
 Since the issue of ultimate liability for the debt is not addressed by the statute (Section 64.2-531, Code of Virginia), if this situation exists in the estate you are administering, you should consult with an estate attorney before making distribution of the item to the specific beneficiary.

 Additional problems can result from this situation as the referenced statute fails to address the ultimate liability issues in the event of default by the beneficiary.
-There is no present provision for release of the estate from the debt.
+There is no present provision for release of the estate from the debt, but the July 1, 2017 amendment to Section 64.2-531, may provide protection to the executor, if the procedure described therein is properly followed.
 The statute does not impose personal liability on the beneficiary.
-Therefore, if assets specifically bequeathed or devised are in default at decedent's death, have unpaid liens at the decedent's death, are considered "under water", or are subject to "acceleration" due to the decedent's death, you should consult with an experienced estate administration attorney before paying the lien or delivering the property to the beneficiary without some assurance that the debt will be paid by the beneficiary and not come back on the estate or personal representative if the beneficiary fails to make all payments.
+Therefore, if assets specifically bequeathed or devised are in default at decedent’s death, have unpaid liens at the decedent’s death, are considered “under water”, or are subject to “acceleration” due to the decedent’s death, you should consult with an experienced estate administration attorney before paying the lien or delivering the property to the beneficiary without some assurance that the debt will be paid by the beneficiary and not come back on the estate or personal representative if the beneficiary fails to make all payments.

-If the estate is insolvent, there are statutory provisions which control the order in which debts and claims against the estate must be paid.
+If the estate is insolvent, there are statutory provisions which control the order in which the debts of, and claims against, the estate must be paid.